Well once again it’s that merry time of year where we descend beneath a deluge of mince pies, mistletoe and Michael Bublé!

 Some people freak out or frantically try and touch their eardrums when they get challenged on this topic and if that’s you then it’s you I’m talking to.
 I hope you manage to stick it out!

 At Christmas time, we in the West (and especially in the UK) have 3 shared objectives:

 - Eat our bodyweight in chocolate in preparation for the harsh wintery darkness to follow in January and February

 - Listen to Mariah Carey and Michael Bublé until we hate them again

 - Get absolutely and royally E.D’d.
 For those who don’t know, in the UK you can add the suffix ‘ed’ to the end of any noun and it becomes another way of saying drunk.
 For example: trolleyed, bladdered, park-benched etc

 I promise you I’ve tried to like it!
-From my 18th birthday I set out to find my drink of choice and at university if you sat next me at a bar then you’d have to be ready to let me try your drink.
-I’ve tried so many different kinds of alcohol over the years from wine to whisky to vodka, beer, cider, rum and the list goes on.
+From my 18th birthday I set out to find my drink of choice and at university if you sat next me at a bar then you’d have to be ready to let me try yours.
+I’ve tried so many different kinds of alcohol over the years from wine to whisky to cocktails, to vodka, beer, cider, rum and the list goes on.

 I’ve given up and saved a tonne of money instead.

 I grew up in a home without any alcohol and I didn’t even know you could follow Jesus and still have a beer until I was like 13!
 But I challenge you.
 Have you read what the Bible says about drinking or have you settled into what is most comfortable for you?